peplum/peplum/README.md

 ## Goal

-The goal of the project is for Peplum to be to distributed computing development what Sinatra or Rails is for web application development.
+The goal of the project is for Peplum to be to distributed parallel computing development, what Sinatra or Rails is for web application development.

 An abstract, application-centric, straightforward and simple framework that get's out of your way and let's you accomplish your goals.

+Basically, the project's essential goal is to allow users to turn applications and code into _super_ version of themselves with ease.

 ## Creating a Peplum application